-Fossil fuels contributed to 65.1% of the world's gross electricity production in 2016; coal alone amounted to 38.3% of the total amount (IEA, 2019).
+Fossil fuels produced 62% of the world's total electricity production in 2021; coal alone amounted to 38.3% of the total amount (IEA, 2022).
 Mostly due to the huge growth in China and India, the installed capacity of coal fired power plants has exceeded 2,000 GW, more than double than the capacity in 2000 (CarbonBrief, 2019).

-Thanks to a set of policies pushing for wide decarbonization of the energy sector, the situation in Europe is quite different from the global perspective.
+Thanks to a set of policies pushing for wide decarbonization of the energy sector, the situation in Europe is guite different from the global perspective.
 Still, 19.2% of power production in EU-28 is coming from hard coal and lignite (Agora Energiewende and Sandbag, 2019).
 As for 2018, the installed power capacity of operating coal-fired power plants in the EU-28 was almost 155 GW (CarbonBrief, 2019); the largest coal power plant fleet is located in Germany (48 GW), followed by Poland (30 GW).
-Several EU member states - Austria, Denmark, Finland, France, Greece, Hungary, Ireland, Italy, Netherlands, Portugal, Slovakia, Sweden, UK- have pledged a coal phase-out till 2030 or earlier.
-The decarbonization efforts are going to be more challenging however in several European countries in which coal contributes to more than 40% of the total power production.
+As of end of 2021, four EU countries have stopped using coal for power generation: Belgium, Austria and Sweden41.
+Many more EU member states - Denmark, Finland, France, Greece, Hungary, Ireland, Italy, Netherlands, and Slovakia - have pledged a coal phase-out till 2030 or earlier.
+The decarbonization efforts are going to be more challenging in several European countries in which coal contributes to more than 40% of the total power production.
 From the EU, these countries are Germany (41%), Bulgaria (45%), Greece (46%), Czech (53%), and Poland (80%); similar is the situation for most of the non-EU member states in South East Europe: Montenegro (45%), Bosnia & Herzegovina (63%), Serbia (65%), North Macedonia (70%) and Kosovo (97%) (EURACOAL, 2017).
+The situation differs per country: only Greece and North Macedonia have committed to a coal phase-out before 2030 - Germany may follow soon.
+In others, either a coal phase-out beyond 2030 is proposed, or discussions are still in progress or even have not started yet42.

 The coal industry has already a lot of experience with co-firing of biomass, because of relatively low CAPEX requirements, scalable solutions and various options to co-fire.
-The IEA Bioenergy Task 32 database38 lists hundreds of industrial co-firing cases from Europe and around the world.
-Figure 32 shows different concepts of co-firing.
+The IEA Bioenergy Task 32 database43 lists hundreds of industrial co-firing cases from Europe and around the world.
+Fehler!
+Verweisquelle konnte nicht gefunden werden. shows different concepts of co-firing and bioenergy retrofits in coal plants.

 Occasionally, the incentive to co-fire biomass in a coal power plant may be a temporary one and purely economic: biomass fuels may be available in sufficiently large quantities and prices that are competitive to coal (on an energy basis).
 One of the oldest commercial co-firing cases in Europe, the Gelderland power plant (Netherlands), in which co-firing with waste wood at a 3 - 4% heat input was demonstrated in 1992, was based in such a principle (Koppejan and van Loo, 2012).
 The evolution of EU policies however has created a more structural set of principles based on which bioenergy retrofitting in coal fired power plants can be adopted.
 These include the stricter emission limits imposed on coal power plants, the Emission Trading Scheme (ETS) which limits the competitiveness of coal power by setting a price for CO2 emissions generated, and the support schemes adopted for biopower.
-All these have created positive or negative incentives for utilities to switch from coal power to biopower.
-A pertinent example is the Drax power station (UK); probably the largest biomass power plant in the world (2.6 GW), that came about from converting four of its six coal-fired units to 100% biomass firing.
+The coal plase-out plans of several member states also prompt utilities to investigate or implement biomass